Celebrating the creative forces of Nature, one pattern at a time

 The time it takes to make a painting is made visible with repetitive lines, detailed patterns or scribbles that mark seconds like a metronome.

 I like to think there is value in spending time making something that has no other use than being looked at, being devoted to the creative play and making that time tangible on the canvas.
 This is very much in opposition to how time is perceived in our society where there is a lot of pressure for efficient time management.

-As anything to do with time, my paintings can be seen as a momento mori, confronting us with the implacable passage of time and our own mortality, trying to make sense of our place in nature.
+As anything to do with time, my paintings can be seen as a momento mori, confronting us with the implacable passage of time and our own mortality, trying to make sense of our place in nature and leave a trace.

-Most of my work is situated right at the limit between painting and drawing as I am exploring the tension created by line and wash and the balance between opposite concepts, like the symmetry of geometric patterns and the asymmetry of organic designs, transparency and solidity, reality and imagination.
+Most of my work is situated right at the limit between painting and drawing as I am exploring the tension created by line and wash, the balance between opposite concepts, like the symmetry of geometric patterns and the asymmetry of organic designs, transparency and solidity, reality and imagination.